NicholasSynovic/nicholassynovic.github.io/content/summaries/how-to-read-a-paper.md

 The assumptions in the abstract and introduction seem reasonable.
-However, assuming that only graduate students are the only ones that struggle with reading academic works is unrepresentative of *my particular experinece*.
+However, assuming that only graduate students are the only ones that struggle with reading academic works is unrepresentative of *my particular experience*.
 Undergraduate students as well as professionals in industry also struggle with reading these works as well.